TrellixVulnTeam/essay-template-generator_TMRG/README.md

 # essay-template-generator
 I spent a night and a half making an app to build a 3,000 word essay template because I didn't want to manually copy and paste a sample paragraph 30 times.

-Even worse, I wrote 50 LINES OF CODE only to realize all I needed were three lines.

 This is very brute force so it's not pretty but it works!

 Try it out yourself by following these instructions: